panva/node-oidc-provider/docs/README.md

 ### subjectTypes

-Array of the Subject Identifier types that this OP supports.
+Array of the Subject Identifier types that this authorization server supports.
 When only `pairwise` is supported it becomes the default `subject_type` client metadata value.
 Valid types are
  - `public`
  - `pairwise`